 Corbin in Whitley County, Kentucky — The American South (East South Central)

 Location.
 36° 50.405′ N, 84° 20.374′ W. Marker is in Corbin, Kentucky, in Whitley County.
-Marker is at the intersection of Kentucky Route 90, on the right when traveling east on State Route 90.
+Marker is at the intersection of Kentucky Route 90, on the right when traveling west on State Route 90.
+Located at the entrance to Cumberland Falls Lodge.
 Touch for map.
-Located at the entrance to Cumberland Falls Lodge.
-Marker is at or near this postal address: 7351 Highway 90, Corbin KY 40701, United States of America.
+Marker is Touch for directions.

 Also see . . .
-Civilian Conservation Corps History.
+A History of the CCC.
 (Submitted on August 3, 2008, by Craig Swain of Leesburg, Virginia.)

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on August 2, 2008, by Christopher Light of Valparaiso, Indiana.
-This page has been viewed 1,622 times since then and 21 times this year.
+It was originally submitted on August 2, 2008, by Christopher Light of Valparaiso, Indiana.
+This page has been viewed 3,452 times since then and 7 times this year.
 Photos: 1. submitted on August 2, 2008, by Christopher Light of Valparaiso, Indiana.
 2. submitted on December 20, 2013, by Michael Frazier of Fort Myers, Florida.
-3. submitted on August 2, 2008, by Christopher Light of Valparaiso, Indiana. • Craig Swain was the editor who published this page.
+3. submitted on August 2, 2008, by Christopher Light of Valparaiso, Indiana.
+4. submitted on December 20, 2013, by Michael Frazier of Fort Myers, Florida.
+5. submitted on August 2, 2008, by Christopher Light of Valparaiso, Indiana. • Craig Swain was the editor who published this page.